supervisely-ecosystem/dtl-v2/README.md

 # Overview

-This application allows you to create and manage Data Transport Pipelines
+This application allows you to create and manage Data transformation workflows.

 # How To Run